-The International Business (IB) Division is a major training ground for exceptionally qualified and strongly motivated new researchers.
+The International Business (IB) Department is a major training ground for exceptionally qualified and strongly motivated new researchers.
 We foster collaborative and supportive research culture and offer key resources to ensure you successfully develop projects that are both scholarly and practically valuable.
 Central to our doctoral training are strong methodological skills and the development of cutting-edge research in collaboration with faculty members.

 Our doctoral students are an integral part of our research environment and make significant contributions to published research.
 Our postgraduate researchers have won (or have been finalists of) a number of major international prizes, including the Gunnar Hedlund Prize, the Michael Z. Brooke Prize, the Academy of Management Outstanding Dissertation Award and the Peter J. Buckley and Mark Casson Outstanding Dissertation Award.